haxtheweb/WCFactory/packages/generator-rhelement/generators/templates/README.md

 ## Demo

-Run http-server or python SimpleHTTPServer in the root directory of the component
+Run `npm start` and the Polymer CLI will start a server and open your default browser to the demo page of the element.

 ## Code style